mlarocque22/stock_text_files/README.md

 Portfolio_update_total.txt is the most current returns on the portfolio created from my Stock_Screener program

-Inside the Penny_Stocks folder there are multiple text files which just show every NYSE stock under a set price threshold
+Inside the Penny_Stocks folder there are multiple text files which just show every NYSE and NASDAQ stock under a set price threshold

 Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE under a set price threshold that also support options